dommilosz/uonet-request-signer/hebe-insomnia-plugin/README.md

 - `Fingerprint` - API certificate's SHA1 sum/fingerprint in hex format (no delimiters, lowercase)
 - `DeviceModel` - user's Android device model, used to provide `vDeviceModel` request header
 - `FirebaseToken` - user's Android device Firebase token - used to send push notifications to device.
 May be fake, not recommended.

-A plugin automatically populating headers (such as [insomnia-plugin-headers](https://www.npmjs.com/package/insomnia-plugin-headers)) may be installed to simplify API usage.